RIGHT OF REPLY: O’Sullivan claims Carte Blanche, not he, misled on Codeine ring. - BizNews.com

 Whilst we were investigating the fraud and theft, Carte Blanche ran a story on codeine sales.
 Until they intervened, we were unaware of the allegations and were NOT investigating same, as we were focussed on a fraud and theft syndicate.

-We instantly saw that the people who had been engaged in the theft of millions of rands from Pharma Valu, were the anchor interviewees on the Carte Blanche slot.
+We instantly saw that the people engaged in stealing millions of rands from Pharma Valu were the anchor interviewees on the Carte Blanche slot.
 We were immediately contacted by an ex-employee of Hannes Strydom, who was keen to tell us what he knew, under oath, about Carte Blanche’s anchor witnesses and their criminal conduct.

-We exposed Carte Blanche’s gullibility by pushing Hannes Strydom into an interview with you on BizNews TV, so we could draw attention to the criminals that Carte Blanche gave a platform to.
+We exposed Carte Blanche’s gullibility by pushing Hannes Strydom into an interview with you on BizNews TV so we could draw attention to the criminals to whom Carte Blanche gave a platform.

 Subsequently, we discovered that Hannes Strydom himself was involved in under-the-counter sales of codeine and put specific questions to him, which he did not answer.
-A week later, we terminated the mandate with Hannes Strydom because he refused to respond to our questions.
+We terminated the mandate with Hannes Strydom a week later because he refused to respond to our questions.

-Hopefully Carte Blanche will one day re-find their moral compass and get back to good, honest journalism and stop misleading the people of this country with their sensational headline-grabbing stories.
+Hopefully, Carte Blanche will one day re-find their moral compass, get back to good, honest journalism, and stop misleading the people of this country with their sensational headline-grabbing stories.

 Until then, Channel 101 on a Sunday night is NOT a channel I would watch, as I don’t support biased, reckless journalism.